RobertTalbert/calculus/w2021/201-assessment-w2021.md

 A:

 - Mastery on 15/16 LT's including all 6 core
+	- Mastery on all 6 Core + 9 others
 - M or better on at least 6 AEPs incuding at least 4 E's
 - At least 180 points in WeBWorK
 - Pass at least 22 Daily Preps